Skip to main content

 args: { KEY: value, K2: v2 }fibe.gg/build_args: "KEY=value,K2=v2" (comma-separated string)

-After conversion, the build: block can be deleted entirely.
-Keeping it marks the service as a build workflow, but runtime generation replaces the build context with the cloned repo path and uses the Fibe labels for Dockerfile/target/args.
+After conversion, the build: block can be kept for templates that must also run with local docker compose up.
+Fibe strips or rewrites the runtime build context to the cloned repo path and uses the Fibe labels for Dockerfile/target/args.

 Step-by-step